hdsu-bioquant/ShinyButchR/README.md

-# ShinyButcheR
+# ShinyButchR
-Shiny app to run NMF using the package ButcheR
+Shiny app to run NMF using the package ButchR